LewsPauh/jenkinsp1/README.md

-# jenkinsp1
+# Jenkins CI/CD test files

-This file is an example of ReadMe file for a CICD Jenkins pipeline test
+Files can be used to test correct Jenkins CI/CD pipeline configuration.